Restless-Anchoret/noodle-doc/srs/noodle-mvp-user-stories.md

 - Task content component is shown at the right of the page.
 - At the top of this component tasks hierarchy is displayed (e.g. Task1 > Task2 > Task3).
 - There are three text fields here: "Title", "Description" and "Tags".
-- Button "Save" is placed near editable fields.
+- Buttons "Save" and "Delete task" are placed near editable fields.
 - There are also some informational fields here: "Status", "Creation date", "Start date" and "End date".